-So the question before is simply this; is the resurrection and demonstrable fact of history?
-And if so, then not only are His claims about His deity and His purpose to save His people from their sins vindicated, but so are His promises.
-It is by these many convincing proofs that we are to rejoice in the truth that as mighty a warrior as Death has been against humanity, in Jesus Death is a defeated foe!
+So the question before is simply this; is the resurrection a demonstrable fact of history?
+And if so, then not only are His claims about His deity and His purpose to save His people from their sins vindicated, but so are His promises - promises of eternal life; of the gift of His indwelling Spirit, of the fellowship of the saints as His body, the Church and so forth.
+It is by these many convincing proofs that we are to rejoice in the truth that as mighty a warrior as death has been against humanity; in Jesus death is a defeated foe!
 Jesus is the Victor, the Conqueror and the Author of Salvation.
 Beloved, do you rejoice in the truth that your hopes, your future, your eternal well-being is tied up in the monumental truth of the resurrection?
 Does your heart cry out with Peter and say,